DrewGregory/scavhunt/README.md

 Note the team names and begin codes.
 You will need to distribute these team codes to allow users of that team to sign in via `http://localhost/begin/<team code here>` (of course, replace these team code)

 In addition, pick the team(s) that you want to be the "admin team(s)" (which can approve or reject submissions), and take a note of the ID(s).
-You can specify multiple admin teams in the `ADMIN_TEAM_ID` environment variable by separating them with commas
+You can specify multiple admin teams in the `ADMIN_ID` environment variable by separating them with commas

 Run this within the devcontainer: